einbahnstrasse/MTEC1003-slides/_slides/python.for.loop.tutorial.v01.md

 ~~

-This also means that we could just as easily have written
+This means we could just as easily have written
-the following **shorthand** version of our _For Loop_ in Python:
+a **shorthand** version with only 1 argument!

 <pre><code class="python" data-trim data-noescape>for x in range(5):
     [Do things expressed by the statements written here <i>each time.</i>]</code></pre>